brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-23-discussion-over-windows-8-tweaks-after-user-feedback.md

----
-layout: post
-title: Discussion over Windows 8 Tweaks after User Feedback
+# Discussion over Windows 8 Tweaks after User Feedback
----

 Windows 8 developer preview generated a large amount of excitement across the globe with its release.
 Though it's much-vaunted "Metro UI" was considered Marvelous, the final release has been postponed to a year as Microsoft has started to discuss Windows 8<br />
 tweaks after user feedback.